ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/tlb.md

 L2D_TLB_REFILL is 9
 L2D_TLB_REFILL_WR is 9
 ```
-These results show that each TLB access was caused by a write operation and missed in each TLB level, causing a D-TLB walk.
-Each TLB miss also caused a refill into the L1 D-TLB first, and then a refill into the L2 D-TLB.
+These results show that each TLB access is caused by a write operation and missed in each TLB level, causing a D-TLB walk.
+Each TLB miss also causes a refill into the L1 D-TLB first, and then secondly, a refill into the L2 D-TLB.